grinnell-cs/csc151-images/_eboards/eboard35-3.md

 students are welcome._

 * Read articles by your fellow CSC-151 students and comment on them online.
-  _This is the last week of normal S&B articles!_
+  _This is the last week of S&B articles!_
-* Wednesday, 30 April 2025, 1pm, Baseball field.
+* Wednesday, 30 April 2025, Baeball field.
   _Baseball vs. Cornell_
 * Saturday, 3 May 2025, Noon, Baseball field.
   _Baseball vs. Knox_ (senior day)